dchodge/david.io/content/post/sm5_cross/index.md

 ---
-title: "WHAT CAN I INFER FROM SEROLOGICAL DATA?"
+title: "WHAT CAN I INFER FROM CROSS-SECTIONAL SEROLOGICAL DATA?"
 subtitle: "A Practical Primer"
 summary: ""
 authors: